Victoria's street band project, an initiative from CMVic

-StreetSounds is in its third year, with new bands of all flavours flourishing throughout the State.
+StreetSounds is a project which has resulted in new bands of all flavours starting up and flourishing throughout the State.
 All the bands are open to anyone who wants to have a go, whatever stage they are at with their instrument.
 Playing an instrument with others is much more fun than playing it alone at home - that's what it's all about.
 Here's some of the new bands so far:

 The Sunshine Street Band: The Sunshine Street Band meets fortnightly at Albion Community House for two hours on a Tuesday.
 The band is open to players of all skill levels and ability.
 So whether you've played for years or have never played a note and you'd like to join come along...and bring your friends, it's a community band and EVERYONE is welcome.
 Bring your instrument if you have one, there may be a few instruments available to borrow on a short term basis, too.

 Kyenton Street Band: The Kyneton Street Band meets on Tuesday evenings in the Kyneton Scout Hall at 7pm in sessional blocks.
 Join this community band and you can learn how to build portable marimbas for the band, too!
 Repertoire includes some African music, Latin, a bit of Eastern European, with maybe a pop tune or two, and the band play frequently at local events and community markets.
 Cost: $15 per session or $50 for five weeks.